House at 58 Eighteenth Avenue

 House at 58 Eighteenth Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1893 and is a two-story, three bay clapboard sided residence with a cross gable roof in the Late Victorian style.
 It features a first floor porch with spindle balustrade and fishscale shingling.
 Also on the property is a contributing cast iron fence.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".